Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Introduction

-Inspired by the research of Lukas et al.~\cite{lukas2023analyzing}, our Tag\&Tab method leverages common NLP techniques for keyword selection and their subsequent prediction by the inspected LLM.
-Their work demonstrates the importance of focusing on named entity recognition (NER) words in identifying PII leakage, an insight which influenced the design of our method and specifically the priority it places on selecting high-entropy words in a given text.
-Our method consists of the following steps: \begin{enumerate} \item Preprocessing - Constructing a word entropy map and filtering certain sentences to ensure optimal keyword selection. \item Tagging - Identifying the high-entropy words in the text and selecting the $K$ words with the highest entropy value, referred to as \textit{keywords}. \item Tabbing - Passing the entire text to the target LLM and calculating the average log-likelihood of these $K$ keywords. \item Inference - Comparing the average log-likelihood to a threshold to determine the text's membership (i.e., whether it was in the inspected model training set). \end{enumerate}
+Our method consists of the following steps: \begin{enumerate} \item Preprocessing - Constructing a word entropy map and filtering certain sentences to ensure optimal keyword selection. \item Tagging - Combining (i) Named Entity Recognition (NER) spans, and (ii) the $K$ words in the sentence with the lowest entropy contribution value.
+The final set is not constrained to exactly $K$ words. \item Tabbing - Passing the entire text to the target LLM and calculating the average log-likelihood of the selected keywords. \item Inference - Comparing the average log-likelihood to a threshold to determine the text's membership (i.e., whether it was in the inspected model's training set). \end{enumerate}

+Words with a low entropy contribution are usually either very common or very rare.
+After constructing the entropy map, we observed that rare content words stand out more in the low-entropy pool, making them more likely to be chosen as keywords.

-The intuition behind our method is that a higher log-likelihood for these challenging-to-predict high-entropy keywords indicates that the model previously encountered the text during its training phase~\cite{carlini2022quantifying}.
-Based on this intuition, we hypothesize that these rare keywords are more likely to be memorized by the model and thus serve as effective indicators of the text's membership in the pretraining dataset~\cite{thakkar-etal-2021-understanding,carlini2019secret}.
-Furthermore, by selecting just a small number of high-entropy keywords, our method captures the most informative parts of the text, minimizing noise from other words' probabilities.
+Our method is based on the intuition that a higher log-likelihood for low-entropy words, together with NER spans, suggests that the model encountered the text during training~\cite{carlini2022quantifying} Based on this intuition, we hypothesize that these rare low-entropy words and rare entities are more likely to be memorized by the model and thus serve as effective indicators of the text's membership in the pretraining dataset~\cite{thakkar-etal-2021-understanding,carlini2019secret}.
+By selecting a small number of low-entropy keywords and augmenting them with NER spans, our method captures the most informative text elements while minimizing noise from other word probabilities.

-We evaluated our method on nine LLMs of varying sizes and across three datasets containing 8 types of textual data.
-Our results demonstrate Tag\&Tab's superior performance over the examined state-of-the-art (SOTA) MIAs, with our method achieving an AUC score improvement of over 10\% compared to the best-performing SOTA attack across multiple types of textual data.
+We evaluated our method on ten LLMs of varying sizes and four datasets containing nine types of textual data.
+Our results show that Tag\&Tab outperforms state-of-the-art (SOTA) MIAs, achieving an average increase in AUC scores ranging from 5.3\% to 17.6\% compared to the best-performing SOTA method on multiple textual data types.